 The Plan is a pre-funded plan which invests assets in order to meet the future obligations to plan members.
 The funded ratio of the Plan measures the ratio of fiduciary net position against the total pension liability and is an indicator of fiscal strength of the pre-funded pension fund's ability to meet the obligations of its members.
-An annual actuarial valuation is performed and the most recent valuation showed the funded status of 86%, an increase of 4.27% from the previous year.
-The increase is mostly attributable to the losses in the investment portfolio during 2019, which amounted to an asset return rate of 18.0% in 2019 compared to a loss of 6.1% in 2018.
+An annual actuarial valuation is performed and the most recent valuation showed the funded status of 74.9%, a decrease of 11.1% from the previous year.
+The decrease is mostly attributable to the changes in the Plan's expected long-term rate of return from 7.5% to 6.0% which significantly increased the total pension liability in 2020.